2026 - Executive Summary: General Obligation Bonds

 The Plan proposes funding the majority of the City’s ongoing annual needs with General Fund dollars through the Pay-As-You-Go (Pay-Go) Program.
 These are typically smaller investments to maintain facilities and infrastructure in a state of good repair or fund critical infrastructure needs.
 Within the Pay-Go Program, projects are categorized as Routine Maintenance, ADA Facilities, ADA Public Right-of-Way, Street Resurfacing, Critical Enhancements, Facility Renewal, and Right-of-Way Infrastructure Renewal.

 Table 1.3 provides a summary of the Plan’s planned funding for the Pay-Go Program by expenditure category.
-The planned investment over 10 years is $2.2 billion.
-While this level is almost $1 billion higher than the previous Plan, which was highly impacted in the early years due to the COVID-19 pandemic, funding in the near-term remains constrained.
-Some of this shortfall is made up by Certificate of Participation (COP) investments described below.
+The planned investment over 10 years is $2.7 billion.

 Pay-Go Program Funding